 Pastoral care is the umbrella of all the ways that we all care for spiritual health; of individuals, of families, of our community, of the world.
 At Harcourt, much of our well-being and friendly-visiting care is offered by volunteer community members and small groups.
 Our network of neighbourhood hosts help to facilitate these connections.
-These kinds of pastoral care might look like; friendly visits [currently by phone or zoom], accompanying someone to a difficult appointment, sending a postcard, facilitating a spiritual book group, helping someone connect with a foodbank or shelter, advocating with politicians for accessible childcare, or leading a workshop on the story of Lazarus’ coming out and Martha’s joy.
+These kinds of pastoral care might look like; friendly visits, accompanying someone to a difficult appointment, sending a postcard, facilitating a spiritual book group, helping someone connect with a foodbank or shelter, advocating with politicians for accessible childcare, or leading a workshop on the story of Lazarus’ coming out and Martha’s joy.

 In our church community we would like to think that none of us are alone, but we know that there are many people who do not have family close by or who may find it difficult to connect with those outside their homes.
 Connection is particularly important with those in hospital, seniors’ residences and long-term care facilities.

 Harcourt has a team of covenanted Spiritual Companions, trained in spiritual direction and accompaniment.
 Spirituality is about moving into deeper relationship with the Sacred, as an individual and as a community.
 At Harcourt Memorial United spiritual companionship is a one-on-one confidential relationship in which a trained person assists another person in the search for a closer connection with the Source of Life and Love, however that is understood.
 Companionship may be sought on a one-time or a regular basis.
 It always takes place in a safe, confidential, respectful environment at the Church or a place of mutual convenience.